runtime-env/import-meta-env/packages/vite-plugin-dotenv/README.md

 });
 ```

-Finally, remember to inject environment variables before serving your application.
+Finally, after building your project, remember to inject environment variables before serving your application.

 Since our programs all run on different operating systems (for example, you might develop with Windows/MacOS but deploy to linux), we do not provide binaries for injecting environment variables.